 If you’re planning to purchase an electric dryer, you’ll need to install a 30-amp circuit breaker.
 This breaker is specially designed to control the amount of electricity that is drawn by your electric dryer.
 If the draw is higher than the breaker’s rating, the breaker will trip.
 That can cause an electrical fire and damage to your electric dryer.

 If you don’t know what wire gauge your dryer requires, you can check the back panel to find out.
 Most modern dryers use a 10-gauge AWG wire.
-If you’re using an older dryer, you may need a 14-gauge wire.
+If you’re using an older dryer, you may need a 14-gauge wire on a 15 amp circuit.
 Also, you’ll want to be sure that the 4-prong cord is NEC code-compliant.

 In addition, remember to check the number of electrical outlets on your 20-amp circuit.
 There should be at least one outlet for every 30 amp dryer.
 However, it’s best to make sure that each outlet is on a separate circuit.
 Also, make sure that the breaker doesn’t run more than eighty percent of its total load capacity.